 Intellinetics, Inc. (INLX) Flat As Market Gains: What You Should Know

 Intellinetics, Inc. will be looking to display strength as it nears its next earnings release.
-On that day, Intellinetics, Inc. is projected to report earnings of $0.02 per share, which would represent a year-over-year decline of 50%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.9 million, up 7.41% from the year-ago period.
+In that report, analysts expect Intellinetics, Inc. to post earnings of $0.02 per share.
+This would mark a year-over-year decline of 50%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.9 million, up 7.41% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Intellinetics, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Intellinetics, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Intellinetics, Inc. currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Intellinetics, Inc. is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Intellinetics, Inc. currently has a Forward P/E ratio of 22.78.
-For comparison, its industry has an average Forward P/E of 23.98, which means Intellinetics, Inc. is trading at a discount to the group.
+Digging into valuation, Intellinetics, Inc. currently has a Forward P/E ratio of 23.33.
+Its industry sports an average Forward P/E of 23.33, so we one might conclude that Intellinetics, Inc. is trading at a no noticeable deviation comparatively.

 To follow INLX in the coming trading sessions, be sure to utilize Zacks.com.